How Do I Apply For An E-commerce Business License In Thailand?

 • VAT modifications application document

 Although trademark registration is not mandatory in e-commerce Thailand, it does make the company authentic.
-Trademark legally safeguards the company against infringement.
-In case you are registering your company for a trademark, you need to submit a logo with exact design and colour, a notarized power of attorney, and a copy of your passport notarized by an authorized director.
+Trademarks legally safeguard the company against infringement.
+In case you are registering your company for a trademark, you need to submit a logo with the exact design and color, a notarized power of attorney, and a copy of your passport notarized by an authorized director.

 Step 3: Know about the benefits and incentives of BOI and FBL licenses